Grapes

 Food pairing

-Tsolikouri's freshness makes it highly food-friendly:
+Tsolikouri's freshness and balance make it highly food-friendly:

 • Grilled or baked fish, seafood, and light poultry